Football in Cape Verde: Regional opening tournaments

-Though equivalent to the League Cup used in other countries, Cape Verde are one of a few nations being labelled as an "opening tournament" challenge.
-Some have become known as an Association Cup in Boa Vista and São Vicente.
-The light blue indicates a competition having first and second divisions, clubs in different divisions competes in the tournament of the same division (ex. when a club is in a first/premier division, participates in the first/premier division Opening Tournament/Association Cup).
+Though equivalent to the League Cup used in other countries, Cape Verde is one of a few nations where it is labelled an "opening tournament".
+Some are also known as an Association Cup in Boa Vista and São Vicente.
+The light blue indicates a competition with first and second divisions; clubs in different divisions compete in the tournament for the same division (e.g. when a club is in a first or premier division, it participates in the first- or premier-division Opening Tournament or Association Cup).